 Revenue recognition.
 We recognize revenue from sales of products, when persuasive evidence of an arrangement exists, shipment has occurred and title has transferred, the sales price is fixed or determinable, collection of the resulting receivable is reasonably assured, and all significant obligations have been met.
 Generally this occurs at the time of shipment when risk of loss and title has passed to the customer.
-Our standard arrangement with our customers includes a signed purchase order or contract, Ex Works shipping point terms, except for a few customers who have free-on-board destination terms, and revenue is recognized when the products arrive at the destination, 30 to 60 days payment terms, and no customer acceptance provisions.
+Our standard arrangement with our customers includes a signed purchase order or contract, 30 to 60 days payment terms, Ex-works terms, except for a few customers who have free-on-board destination terms or customer acceptance provisions, and revenue is recognized when the products arrive or are accepted at the destination.
 We generally do not provide for non-warranty rights of return except for products which have "Out-of-box" failure, where customers could return these products for credit within 30 days of receiving the items.
 Certain distributors and OEMs are also permitted to return products in unopened boxes, limited to purchases over a specified period of time, generally within 60 to 90 days of the purchase, or to products in the distributor's or OEM's inventory at certain times (such as the termination of the agreement or product obsolescence).
 In addition, we have a sale arrangement with an OEM that has limited product return rights.
 To estimate reserves for future sales returns, we regularly review our history of actual returns for each major product line.
 We also communicate regularly with our distributors to gather information about end customer satisfaction, and to determine the volume of inventory in the channel.
 Reserves for future returns are adjusted as necessary, based on returns experience, returns expectations and communication with our distributors.